NACIVTNano Aerosol Chamber In-Vitro Toxicity

 Schematic of inner lung surface in disease

-Cells will be exposed in a new, broadly applicable aerosol deposition chamber for efficient and quantitative deposition of nanoparticles out of a continuous air-stream, thus reflecting the in vivo situation.
-The chamber will be transportable and mobile to be used at any particle source of interest and there is no limitation with respect to the kind of nanoparticles or fibers used.
+Cells are exposed in NACIVT, the broadly applicable nano aerosol deposition chamber for efficient and quantitative deposition of nanoparticles, out of a continuous air-stream, thus reflecting the in-vivo situation.
+The chamber is transportable and mobile to be used at any particle source of interest and there is no limitation with respect to the kind of nanoparticles or fibers used.

-The toxicity of currently available commercial engineered nanoparticles, which have a high risk to be inhaled will be tested, i.e. titanium dioxide, carbon black and silver as well as a consumer product containing engineered nanoparticles i.e., a deodorant spray.
-Dose-response curves will be established comparatively for all the above-mentioned nanoparticles in cells from healthy and diseased donors to evaluate the health risks by inhaled engineered nanoparticles and the influence of nanoparticle aggregation will be assessed.
+The toxicity of current commercial ENP, which have a high risk to be inhaled are tested, i.e., titanium dioxide, carbon black and silver as well as consumer products containing ENP i.e., deodorant or impregnation sprays.
+Dose-response curves are established in HBEC from normal and diseased donors.
+Additionally, the influence of nanoparticle aggregation is assessed.

 Interaction of particles with the organism: Routes of entry, barriers